OneFunded Review 2025 – Prop Firm Features, Rules & Payout Explained

 And here is a nice touch, no cap on lot sizes.
 If you want to scale positions, you are free to do it (as long as you don’t blow your limits).
 A lot of firms put restrictions there, OneFunded doesn’t.

-Trading Instruments Offered
+Trading Instruments Offered by OneFunded

 Trading Instruments Offered OneFunded gives traders a decent mix of markets to work with.
 You’re not just stuck on forex pairs.